kdMoura/label-noise/README.md

 - Given the memory and processing time needed, each step (data cleaning, generate IR..) was executed for every dataset and results were temporarily saved into a file

-- The training and testing step was run 30 times and measures were evaluated by average values
+- The training and testing step was run multiple times and measures were evaluated by average values

 - Important: the code is a script and has no error handler.
 It is important data is well structured, organized, and correct, and that the script is executed as previously described.